 A new graphical interface and menu makes it easier to set up the camera and a more visual way to see quickly what buttons and dials control what features.
 Everything has been made more logical and intuitive, definitely speeding up setup and changes.
 There’s also a new quick menu which can be easily customised into two modes where you can stick whatever menu items you want in each.

-Quality audio is key and having XLR support on these camera bodies means no expensive third-party accessories when you upgrade.
+Quality audio is key and having XLR support on the Panasonic Lumix S1 and S1R camera bodies means no expensive third-party accessories when you upgrade.
 This could be one of the features that may sway the video guys who want the most value for money.

 4K Crop Options